deepmodeling/DMFF/docs/dev_guide/arch.md

 * read AtomTypes tag, store AtomType of each atom;
 * for each Force tag, call corresponding `parseElement` method in `app.forcefield.parser` to parse itself, and register `generator`.

-`app.forcefield.parser` is a `dict`, the keys are Force tag names, and the values are `parseElement` method of `generator`.
-The Hamiltonian parse XML file will use the tag name to look up the corresponding `parseElement` method—the `generator` instance stores raw data from the XML file.
-You can use generators by `getGenerators()` in Hamiltonian.
+`app.forcefield.parser` is a `dict`.
+The keys are Force tag names, and the values are `parseElement` method of `Generator`.
+The Hamiltonian class will use the tag name to look up the corresponding `parseElement` method of the `Generator` instance and store raw data from the XML file.
+You can get generators by the `getGenerators()` function of Hamiltonian.

 ### Generator Class

-The generator class in charge of input file analysis, molecular topology construction, atomic classification, and expansion from force field parameter layer to atomic parameter layer.
+The generator class is in charge of input file analysis, molecular topology construction, atomic classification, and expansion from the force field parameter layer to the atomic parameter layer.
 It is a middle layer link `Hamiltonian` and backend.
 See the following documents for the specific design logic:

 ![generator](../assets/generator.svg)

-The custom generator must define those methods:
+The custom generator must have those methods:

-* @staticmethod parseElement(element, hamiltonian): OpenMM use `element.etree` parse tag in XML file, and `element` is `Element` object.
-For instance, if there were a section in XML file that defines bond potential:
+* `@staticmethod parseElement(element, hamiltonian)`: OpenMM use `element.etree` parse tag in XML file, and `element` is `Element` object.
+For instance, if there was a section in XML file describing a harmonic bond potential:

 ```xml
   <HarmonicJaxBondForce>